-- Did the applicant show evidence of the impact of the intervention?
+- What is the quality of the evidence provided demonstrating the impact of the intervention?

-- Did the applicant provide a sound rationale as to why the innovation was implemented?
+- Does the applicant provide a sound rationale as to why the innovation was implemented?

-- Did the applicant include a significant discussion as to why the innovation was successful or not successful?
+- Does the applicant include a significant discussion as to why the innovation was successful or not successful?

-- Does the evidence provided suggest that the approach/material is effective?
+- What is the quality of the evidence provided suggesting that the approach/material is effective?

-- Does the evidence provided suggest that the approach/material is innovative?
+- What is the quality of the evidence provided suggesting that the approach/material is innovative?

 - Did the applicant include a description of planned modifications, including a sound rationale for each modification, as a result of the learner and peer evaluations and experience with the innovation?

-- Does the applicant describe how this approach/material has been implemented or adopted by others within their school or program?
+- Does the applicant describe how this approach/material has been or could be implemented or adopted by others within their school or program?

 - Does the applicant describe the resources used in the creation or implementation of the project?

-- Does the applicant address project sustainability (are exceptional resources required to implement or continue this innovation)?
+- Does the applicant provide evidence of project sustainability (are exceptional resources required to implement or continue this innovation)?

-- Does the applicant describe how this approach/material may be implemented in other organizations (e.g. schools of pharmacy, health science programs, colleges, organizations)?
+- Does the applicant describe how this approach/material may be implemented in other organizations?

 - Is the approach/material described truly innovative in pharmaceutical education?